Research Opportunities for Engineering Undergraduates (ROEU)

 Report and Presentation

-ROEU awardees must submit a five page report on or before 5:00 p.m., Friday, May 1, 2020 to their faculty mentor and to OADR@eng.wayne.edu.
+ROEU awardees must submit a two-five page report on or before 5:00 p.m., Thursday, April 15, 2021 to their faculty mentor and to OADR@eng.wayne.edu outlining the project and progress made throughout the academic year.
 Additional materials, such as appendices, PowerPoint presentations, etc. are welcome but the submission should all be sent as a single PDF.
-Selected research projects will be highlighted on the COE Undergraduate Research Website.
-Previous awardees' research accomplishment can be found on the ROEU website.